AudiusProject/audius-protocol/packages/ddex/README.md

 ### Creating a bucket in S3
 1. Create a new bucket in the S3 console with the name `ddex-[dev|staging]-<label/distributor>-raw`.
 Use all the defaults, including "ACLs disabled"
-2. Do the same for a bucket named `ddex-[dev|staging]-<label/distributor>-indexed`.
+2. Do the same for a bucket named `ddex-[dev|staging]-<label/distributor>-crawled`.
 Use all the defaults, including "ACLs disabled"
 3. Create an IAM Policy (here](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-west-2#/policies/create) (or search IAM and click Policies > Create Policy).
 Select S3.
     * Under `Read` choose `GetObject` and `GetObjectAttributes`.
     * Under `Write` choose `DeleteObject` and `PutObject`.
     * Under `List` choose `ListBucket`.
     * Click `Add Arn` for object actions, enter the bucket name ending with `raw`, and check the box for `Any object name`.
-    * Click `Add Arn` for object actions again, enter the bucket name ending with `indexed`, and check the box for `Any object name`.
+    * Click `Add Arn` for object actions again, enter the bucket name ending with `crawled`, and check the box for `Any object name`.
     * Click `Add Arn` for bucket actions and enter the bucket name ending with `raw`.
-    * Click `Add Arn` for bucket actions again and enter the bucket name ending with `indexed`.
+    * Click `Add Arn` for bucket actions again and enter the bucket name ending with `crawled`.
     * Click Next, and then name the policy `ddex-[dev|staging]-<label/distributor>-policy`.
 4. Create an IAM User [here](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-west-2#/users/create) (or search IAM and click Users > Create User).
     * Name the user `ddex-[dev|staging]-<label/distributor>-user` and press Next.